astronomer/astro-docs/enterprise/next/07_monitor/01_grafana-metrics.md

 ### Key metrics

-**Deployment Status:** This metric appears in the **At a Glance** panel of the dashboard.
-It is a single value that indicates whether a Deployment is healthy or unhealthy.
+**Deployment Status:** This metric indicates whether the selected Deployment is "Healthy" or "Unhealthy", as determined by the state of the pods running within it.

-A Deployment's status is determined by whether all pods in an Airflow deployment are running.
-If any pods aren't running as expected, the Deployment's status becomes "Unhealthy".
+If any pod within an Airflow Deployment's namespace is not in a `Running` state, the Deployment is considered "Unhealthy".

 ## Fluentd